kmeisthax/PD-Diffusion/README.md

 ```
 source env/bin/activate
-cd output && python -m PDDiffusion.train
+python -m PDDiffusion.train
 ```

 This pulls from any datasets you downloaded.
+Trained models will be stored in the output directory.

-NOTE: The first time you run the training command, you must do so *outside* the output directory.
-Huggingface Datasets will cache the result and afterwords running inside the output directory will work fine.
-If you run outside the directory it'll fill your `git status` with garbage.
+The model is set to save every training epoch; and reload from disk if the training process is restarted.